18F/18f.gsa.gov/_posts/2016-10-14-iterative-workplace-design-denver-federal-center.md

 excerpt: "Not long ago, the General Service Administration’s regional headquarters on the Denver Federal Center campus looked like a stereotypical office space; today, it is a modern workplace thanks to the iterative work of the Denver GSA’s design team."
 description: "Not long ago, the General Service Administration’s regional headquarters on the Denver Federal Center campus looked like a stereotypical office space; today, it is a modern workplace thanks to the iterative work of the Denver GSA’s design team."
 image: /assets/blog/denver/skylight.jpg
-figcaption: The Skylight Cafe has high tables and booth seating that facilitates collaboration and social events among the regional staff.
+image_figcaption: The Skylight Cafe has high tables and booth seating that facilitates collaboration and social events among the regional staff.
 Photo courtesy of GSA PBS Region 8.
 ---
 Not long ago, the General Service Administration’s [regional headquarters on the Denver Federal Center campus](http://gsa.gov/portal/category/21504) looked like a stereotypical office space: cubicles sprawled down a long, fluorescent-lit hallway, and conference rooms and private offices lined the sides of the building with windows looking out on the foothills of the Rockies on one side, and downtown Denver on the other.
 The GSA’s two primary services, the [Public Buildings Service (PBS)](http://gsa.gov/portal/content/104722) and the [Federal Acquisition Service (FAS)](http://gsa.gov/portal/content/104850), were split with PBS in the main building, and FAS scattered around other buildings in the area.
 In 2014, the two services were slated to consolidate into one office space, a move that would save the agency money and open up valuable space for other federal agencies.
 There was only one problem: They didn’t have space to do so.
 “We were maxed out on cubicles,” said Andrew Myers, one of the leads on the re-design project.